jimthompson5802/Regression/RegressionProject.md

 The model's intercept shows the expected mpg is 18.898 for a car with the average weight and average seconds for a quater mile.
-The coefficient for wt indicates the mpg will decrease by 3.917 for every thousand pound increase in weight.
-For every second a car goes slower in the quarter mile, the coefficient for qsec shows the mpg will increase by 1.226.
-Finally, by using a manual transmission, the mpg increases 2.936 over that from an automatic transmission.
+The coefficient for wt indicates the mpg will decrease by 3.917 for every thousand pound increase in weight over the average weight.
+For every second a car goes slower in the quarter mile then the average seconds per quarter mile, the coefficient for qsec shows the mpg will increase by 1.226.
+Finally, by using a manual transmission, the mpg increases 2.936 over the baseline of an automatic transmission.

 Figure 2 in the Appendix shows the regression diagnostic plots for this second model.
 The residual plot shows there may be non-linear effect that merit further analysis.

-The confidence intervals for these model parameters are
+The confidence intervals for the coefficients are

 ```
 ##                2.5 % 97.5 %